Practical case studies of successful ways to reduce noise levels in the workplace.

 A client had a small grinding room in an otherwise quiet environment.
 A purpose-built simple wooden wall forming a room had been built around the grinders so all the grinding work was done in there - just one person and a couple of grinders so only a small space.

-Inside the grinding room noise levels were ≈95 dB(A) while immediately outside the noise was ≈78 dB(A). as several staff were located in the quiet area immediately outside the grinding area this meant that only one person had a need for hearing protection and hearing testing, while all the others were now not only below the main 85 dB(A) limit but also the lower 80 dB(A) one.
+Inside the grinding room noise levels were ≈95 dB(A) while immediately outside the noise was ≈78 dB(A).
+As several staff were located in the quiet area immediately outside the grinding area this meant that only one person had a need for hearing protection and hearing testing, while all the others were now not only below the main 85 dB(A) limit but also the lower 80 dB(A) one.

 A very effective but inexpensive solution.

-Reducing impact noise on chutes and slides
+Reducing impact noise

 This can also be quite cheap and yet very effective as a noise control.
-Sometimes a cheap n’dirty fix may not look elegant but can still be an effective way to reduce noise levels.
+Sometimes a cheap n’dirty fix may not look elegant but can still be an good way to reduce noise levels.

 Not pretty, but effective - a lining reducing the constant clatter of parts falling onto the metal chute.